 Over the years, we have tried and tested lots of hiking gear.
 In this post, find out what we carry in our day packs and what we wear on the trails.
 If you have any questions, we are more than happy to answer them in the comment section at the end of this post.

 Hiking Gear Guide

 Day packs come in a wide range of sizes and brands.
-Our day packs have a capacity of roughly 20 to 22 liters, which is the mid-range size.
+Most of our day packs have a capacity of roughly 20 to 24 liters, which is the mid-range size.
 These are big enough to carry some food, extra clothing, and up to 4 liters of water.

 Having a dedicated space for a water reservoir is a must (more on this soon).
 A day pack with a waist strap is also a necessity, since this takes some of the weight off of your shoulders.
 I prefer to have a day pack with a ventilated back panel, to help keep cool while hiking on hot days.
 And I think it’s a must to have an open, outside pocket, to stuff things into while you’re on the move and don’t feel like taking your pack on and off.